sasha-carlos/doctest2/docs/index.rst

-Welcome to FindFace Enterprise Server SDK's documentation!
+Welcome to Miracle's documentation!
 ==========================================================

-FindFace Enterprise Server SDK provides professional face recognition services based on neural networks.
+Miracle provides professional face recognition services based on neural networks.
 Implement these services to your ecosystem to take full advantage of them.

 **Features**